deepjavalibrary/djl-serving/serving/docs/lmi_new/user_guides/vllm_user_guide.md

 We will have GPTQ supported for vLLM in the upcoming version.

-## Deployment tutorial

-Most of the vLLM model could fall under the following templates:
+## Quick Start Configurations

+You can leverage `vllm` with LMI using the following starter configurations:

 ### serving.properties

-You can deploy with a serving.properties:

 ```
 engine=Python
 option.tensor_parallel_degree=max
 option.model_id=<your model>
+option.rolling_batch=vllm
+# Adjust the following based on model size and instance type
 option.max_rolling_batch_size=64
-option.rolling_batch=vllm
 ```

-This is the standard no-code experience DJL-Serving provided.
+You can follow [this example](../deployment_guide/deploying-your-endpoint.md#configuration---servingproperties) to deploy a model with serving.properties configuration on SageMaker.

-### All environment variables
+### environment variables

-You can also deploy without even providing any artifacts to run with LMI through specifying everything in ENV:

 ```
 HF_MODEL_ID=<your model>
 TENSOR_PARALLEL_DEGREE=max
+OPTION_ROLLING_BATCH=vllm
+# Adjust the following based on model size and instance type
 OPTION_MAX_ROLLING_BATCH_SIZE=64
-OPTION_ROLLING_BATCH=vllm
 ```

-You can use [SageMaker deployment template](../README.md#using-the-sagemaker-python-sdk-to-deploy-your-first-model-with-lmi) to deploy the model with environment variables.
+You can follow [this example](../deployment_guide/deploying-your-endpoint.md#configuration---environment-variables) to deploy a model with environment variable configuration on SageMaker.

 ### Advanced vLLM Configurations